souhailsadat/GTFO2Root/README.md

 # GTFO2Root

 **GTFO2Root** is a post-exploitation automation tool based on [GTFOBins](https://gtfobins.github.io/), designed to identify and exploit known Linux binaries for privilege escalation.
-Unlike tools that only list potential paths, this script **automatically attempts to spawn a root shell** when exploitable binaries are found.
+Unlike tools that only list potential vectors, this script **automatically attempts to spawn a root shell** when exploitable binaries are found.

 ## Features